JamesGillbrand/JamesGillbrand.github.io/index.md

 ### [Increased Comprehension of Ranked Choice Voting Leads to Increased Satisfaction with RCV Election Outcomes](./files/ssi_2025_final_paper_v1.pdf)
 *University of Chicago, 2025*
-_A survey experiment exploring the effects of education on preference for different voting systems._
+_A survey experiment exploring the effects of education on preference for different voting systems.
+Created in collaboration with the rest of my Social Science Inquiry class and Professor Andrew Eggers._
 [PDF ↗](./files/ssi_2025_final_paper_v1.pdf)

 ---